BhavikDaya/mdd-gdp-2019-analysis/README.md

 Major Depressive Disorder (MDD) is a critical public health concern globally.
 Understanding how economic prosperity relates to depression can inform policymakers, healthcare workers and researchers about potential areas for intervention and resource allocation.

 This analysis investigates links between national wealth - measured by Gross Domestic Product (GDP) per capita -  and MDD prevalence across countries in 2019.
 Data from the Institute for Health Metrics and Evaluation (IHME) and the World Bank will be utilised.
-The strength and statistical significance of the correlation will be calculated using the Pearson correlation coefficient.
+The strength and statistical significance of the correlation will be calculated using the Pearson correlation coefficient, a common method used to determine the strength of the relationship between two variables.

 ---
 ## Data Preparation